-Studio MOA is a temporary branch office designed by Atelier GOM and completed in 2015, which is mainly responsible for events like design exhibition, salon or performing arts.
+Completed in 2015 by Chinese Architecture firm Atelier GOM, Studio MOA is a temporary branch office that is mainly used to host events like design exhibition, salon, or performing arts.

 - Architects: Atelier GOM